redhat-developer/redhat-sso-quickstarts/app-authz-rest-springboot/README.md

 Build and Run the Quickstart
 -------------------------------

-Make sure your Keycloak server is running on <http://localhost:8180/>.
+Make sure your Red Hat SSO server is running on <http://localhost:8180/>.
 For that, you can start the server using the command below:

    ````
    cd {KEYCLOAK_HOME}/bin